LucJoh/VHDLCommLib/README.md

 # VHDLCommLib

-Welcome to VHDLCommLib, a comprehensive library of communication protocols implemented in VHDL.
+Welcome to VHDLCommLib, a library of communication protocols implemented in VHDL.
 This repository aims to provide high-quality, reusable VHDL modules for a wide range of communication standards, making it easier for developers and engineers to integrate robust communication capabilities into their FPGA and hardware designs.

 ## Design Methodology